'Government working to restore peace in Manipur, no killing since July 18' | Politics

 - India

-Refuting the opposition's claim that Manipur ''is burning'', a senior government functionary said on Thursday that no killing has happened in the state since July 18 and asserted that peace and normalcy will be restored soon through ongoing talks with the two warring communities - Meiteis and Kukis.
+Refuting the opposition's claim that Manipur ''is burning'', a senior government functionary on Thursday said that no killing has occurred in the state since July 18 and asserted that peace and normalcy will be restored soon through ongoing talks with the two warring communities -- Meiteis and Kukis.

-The only time a minister replied in Parliament was in August 1993 when the then Minister of State for Home Affairs spoke following the killing of hundreds of people and uprooting of over 350 villages during the Kukis-Nagas clashes, he claimed.
+The only time a minister replied in Parliament was in August 1993 when the then minister of state for home affairs spoke following the killing of hundreds of people and uprooting of over 350 villages during the Kuki-Naga clashes, he claimed.

-Only once a minister, the then Minister of State for Home Rajesh Pilot, had visited the state for three and a half hours, he said and highlighted the hands-on approach of Prime Minister Narendra Modi-led government on the issue.
+Only once a minister, the then Minister of State for Home Rajesh Pilot, had visited the state for three-and-a-half hours, he said and highlighted the hands-on approach of the Prime Minister Narendra Modi-led government on the issue.

 The incumbent Minister of State for Home Nityanand Rai spent 22 days between May 25 and June 17 in the state, the government functionary said.